kvarak/dnd/docs/_Classes/fighter.md

     ***Armor***.
 When the wearer of this armor is hit by an attack, they can use their ***reaction*** to reduce the damage by an amount equal to 1d12 + their Intelligence modifier.
 If they reduce the damage to 0, the attacker takes the full damage of the attack as if they had been the original target.
 Once you use this feature you must finish a short rest before you can use it again.

     ***Non-Heavy Weapon***.
-When applied, the weapon gains the thrown property with a range of 20 feet.
+When applied, the weapon gains the thrown property with a range of 20 ft.
 After making an attack with this weapon, it immediately returns to the wielder.

 - #### Empowered Schematic
     *Prerequisite: 7th level Tinker Knight*

     You modify this item with complex clockwork mechanics that improve your physical capability and hone your reflexes.
-While wearing or wielding an item modified by this schematic, you gain a bonus to your initiative rolls equal to your Intelligence modifier.
+While wearing or wielding an item modified by this schematic, you gain a ***expertise*** on initiative rolls.

     ***Heavy Armor***.
 When applied, the wearer can use their Intelligence score, in place of Strength, for any Strength ability checks or saving throws you make.